radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 The ‘Subject’ of the custom policy can be either Sub-tree or Group and is based on a specific base DN.
 Click **CHOOSE** to select a base DN.
 If the subject is set to sub-tree, this means that all user entries below the chosen base DN (which must be a RadiantOne Universal Directory store or persistent cache) are affected by the custom policy.
 If the subject is set to group, this means that all users that are a member of the group specified in the base DN are affected by the custom policy.
 The group DN can represent a static group (unique members listed in the group entry) or a dynamic group (associated with the groupOfURLs object class and contains a memberURL attribute dictating the members).
 RadiantOne evaluates dynamic membership automatically to enforce password policies.
 If a user is affected by a policy defined for sub-tree and for group, the one associated with the group takes precedence.

+>[!note]
->**Note – Custom policy properties override those defined in the default policy.
+>Custom policy properties override those defined in the default policy.
 The only exception is the password content properties where you can choose to enable the enforcement of the custom policy, or choose to use the default policy.
 Keep in mind that a value of 0 (zero) in a custom policy for password content means an unlimited amount is allowed.
-It does not mean that it is undefined.**
+It does not mean that it is undefined.

 An example of a custom password policy is shown below.
 It is applicable to all users who are located in a RadiantOne Universal Directory store and are a member of the Special Users group identified in the DIT as cn=special users,ou=globalgroups,cn=config.

+>[!note]
->**Note – If you define multiple custom password policies associated with groups (as the Subject), they should not have the same precedence if they share members.
-If a user is affected by multiple group-based policies, the one with the highest precedence (lowest numeric value in the precedence setting) is enforced.**
+>If you define multiple custom password policies associated with groups (as the Subject), they should not have the same precedence if they share members.
+If a user is affected by multiple group-based policies, the one with the highest precedence (lowest numeric value in the precedence setting) is enforced.

 ![Example Custom Password Policy Applicable to a Group](Media/Image3.104.jpg)